TUAT-Novice/maprotonet/README.md

 ## Experiments Reproduction <a id="Experiments"></a>
 ### Train and Test
-To reproduce our results, please download and prepare the BraTS datasets according to the [Datasets](#Datasets) section.
-Then, modify the `data_path` and `model` parameters in the `run.sh` script as needed, and run:
+Please download and prepare the BraTS datasets according to the [Datasets](#Datasets) section first.
+Then, you can modify and run the `run.sh` script as needed:

 `bash run.sh`

-This script will execute the downstream scripts located in `./scripts/run_XXX.sh` for training or evaluation, based on the `model=XXX` parameter you provide.
+To train the model, please set the `data_path` and `model` parameters in the script accordingly; To eva This script will execute the downstream scripts located in `./scripts/run_XXX.sh` for training or evaluation, based on the `model=XXX` parameter you provide.

 ### Our checkpoints